ibm-cloud-docs/openwhisk/openwhisk_annotations.md

 # Annotations

-OpenWhisk Actions, Triggers, Rules, and packages (collectively referred to as assets) can be decorated with `annotations`.
+{{site.data.keyword.openwhisk}} Actions, Triggers, Rules, and packages (collectively referred to as assets) can be decorated with `annotations`.
 Annotations are attached to assets just like parameters with a `key` that defines a name and `value` that defines the value.
 It is convenient to set them from the command line interface (CLI) via `--annotation` or `-a` for short.
 {: shortdesc}

-Rationale: Annotations were added to OpenWhisk to allow for experimentation without changing the underlying asset schema.
+Rationale: Annotations were added to {{site.data.keyword.openWhisk_short}} to allow for experimentation without changing the underlying asset schema.
 Until the writing of this document, there was deliberate effort to not define what `annotations` are permitted.
 However, as annotations are more heavily used to impart semantic changes, it's important to start documenting them.

 The most prevalent use of annotations to date is to document Actions and packages.
-Many of the packages in the OpenWhisk catalog carry annotations, such as: a description of the functionality that is offered by its Actions, parameters to use at package binding time, invoke-time parameters, or if a parameter is a "secret" (for example, password) or not.
+Many of the packages in the {{site.data.keyword.openwhisk_short}} catalog carry annotations, such as: a description of the functionality that is offered by its Actions, parameters to use at package binding time, invoke-time parameters, or if a parameter is a "secret" (for example, password) or not.
 Annotations are invented as needed, for example, to allow for UI integration.

 Here is a sample set of annotations for an `echo` Action, which returns its input arguments unmodified (for example, `function main(args) { return args }`).
 This Action is useful for logging input parameters, for example, as part of a Sequence or Rule.
 ```
-wsk action create echo echo.js \
+bx wsk action create echo echo.js \
     -a description 'An action which returns its input.
 Useful for logging input to enable debug/replay.' \
     -a parameters  '[{ "required":false, "description": "Any JSON entity" }]' \
     -a sampleInput  '{ "msg": "Five fuzzy felines"}' \